Monday, September 26, 2011

 • 8 - change to next sequencer track

 • Knobs - eight knobs that are mapped to 'sensible' Reason controls.
+Note that Knob 1 is the top left knob.

 I used the Akai LPD8 lua codec and MPK49 remotemap files that ships with Reason as the basis for this project.
 I used an image of the MPK mini from Akai's website for the device picture.
 Akai's support page is here.